 Be a good “historian.”
 911 dispatchers are a vital part of the emergency response team.
 They are trained to gather information about the situation as the ambulance or fire truck travels to your home or accident site.
 Paramedics receive real-time updates on the computer screens in their vehicles as you communicate relevant information to the dispatcher.
 They will want to know what happened prior to the medical emergency.
 Was there a motor vehicle accident?
 Did your child have a fever?
 Was there a trauma such as a fall down the stairs?
 Is the child recovering from surgery?
 Is this the first time something like this has happened?
 Has the child been sick recently?
 Did your child complain about a headache?
 Was the child asleep or awake when you became concerned?

 Do your best to help comfort your child.
 In some cases, you will need to step aside so emergency responders can do their job.
 In other situations, you can help alleviate your child’s fears by cradling or holding him.
 Whenever possible, parents can ride along in the ambulance with their child.
-With an infant, a parent may be placed on a stretcher so he or she can safely hold the baby on the way to the hospital.

 Try to remain calm.
 This is easier said than done, but a parent’s anxiety will escalate the sick or injured child’s anxiety.
 911 dispatchers are trained to help keep anxious parents as calm as possible.
 Enlist the help of a neighbor who can comfort other children, make phone calls or gather necessary information.